Frequently Asked Questions

 What if I need to change one of my references, but I’ve already submitted my application?

-Contact AVODAH's Recruitment Coordinator at firstname.lastname@example.org and she will contact your reference for you.
+Contact Recruitment and Outreach Coordinator Russ Agdern at [email protected] and he will contact your reference for you.

 After reviewing all applications submitted by the deadline, AVODAH will contact qualified applicants for an interview.
-Not all applicants will be interviewed for AVODAH.
+Not all applicants will be interviewed.

 Will I be interviewing for all cities?

-Candidates who proceed to the interview stage are initially considered for a place in only one of the AVODAH cities.
+Candidates who proceed to the interview stage are initially considered for a place in only one of our program cities.
 Usually, this city is one of the cities they expressed preference for in their application.

 Interviews will take place in mid-February.
 Applicants who submit their application after the deadline will be interviewed on an as needed basis.
 If you submit your application prior to the deadline, you may be contacted earlier for an interview.